SabrinaPau/01_Getting-started/github_cheatsheet.md

 &nbsp;

-## Connect VS Code with github to work on your repository locally with Windows 10
+## Connect VS Code with github to work on your repository locally (works with Windows and Mac)

 ##### create an ssh key in windows terminal
     ssh-keygen
 ##### copy key to paste in github settings
 ##### 1. method: move into ssh folder
-    cd. ssh
+    cd .ssh
 ##### print ssh file to copy it (default name is id_rsa.pub)
     cat id_rsa.pub
-##### 2. method: start Git(GUI) on windows and in help/Show SSH key open the key and copy
+##### 2. method: start Git(GUI) on windows and in "help/Show SSH key" open the key and copy
-##### copy the key and go to github Profile/Settings/SSH and GPG keys --> New SSH key
+##### after copying the key go to github "Profile/Settings/SSH and GPG keys" --> "New SSH key"